Family Self-Sufficiency - Renewal NOFO

 The changes to the FSS program are not in effect until HUD issues implementing regulations.
-As of the date of the publication of this NOFA, the final rule has not been issued, so this NOFA does not reflect any changes from P.L.
+As of the date of the publication of this NOFO, the final rule has not been issued, so this NOFO does not reflect any changes from P.L.
 115-174.

 Preference Points This program does not offer preference points.

-Funding of up to $80,000,000 is available through this NOFA.
-HUD expects to make approximately 700 awards from the funds available under this NOFA.
+Funding of up to $80,000,000 is available through this NOFO.
+HUD expects to make approximately 700 awards from the funds available under this NOFO.

 Funding Opportunity Number: FR-6400-N-04

 Opportunity Title: Family Self-Sufficiency Renewal Program Supplemental